 Conduct comprehensive project activities with effective management of institutional, structural, and non-structural components including community participation, and

 Coordinate activities among the concerned departments/agents including SGOA, field offices, local governments, and communitie

 The project is developed for ADB financing is different than normal state government schemes of flood control.
-In addition to infrastructure development, this programme also includes the following significant
+In addition to infrastructure development, this programme also includes the following significant components:

 - IFRERM priority investment planning and Data and knowledge base development;